+We all want to start out our homeschool year well, but that can be pretty hard to do.
+I’ve screwed it up many, many times.
 I’m starting my 6th year homeschooling – What?
 How can this be?
 It sure doesn’t seem like I’ve been at it this long.
-You would think that after this many hours in I would have it all figured out.
+You would think that after these many hours in, I would have it all figured out.

 This never works.
 So, Moms!
 Start with something small.
 This year, we are going to start with Morning Time, Math, and Reading.
 That’s it for the first week.
 It might kill me, and I’m going to have to really hold myself back, BUT, this is about them, not me.
 This is the biggest thing that will really help us all to delight in our first days, instead of dragging through them.

-Another way to start well, is to end well.
+Another way to start well is to end well.
 I don’t know about you, but around here, ending well means ending early.
 Learning is hard, learning can be exhausting, so the best way to turn your first days into a train wreck is to go on, and on.
-I’ve done this.
+Believe me, I’ve done it.

 There have been many days that we were still doing school when I had to transition into dinner-making mode.
 Ugh!!
 Again, do I really think my kids are gonna be on board for this?
 NO!
 And, when this happens it doesn’t leave me with great enthusiasm for school, either.

-So, we’re committed this year to be done by 2pm every day.
-By 2pm each day I’m D. O. N. E., like, Finished … meaning my brain starts to shut down.
-So, how can I expect different of them?
+So, we’re committed this year to be done by 2 pm every day.
+By 2 pm each day I’m D. O. N. E., like Finished … meaning my brain starts to shut down.
+So, how can I expect any different from them?

 Do Something Fun